snooppr/snoop/README.en.md

 <summary>Self-build software from source</summary>

 **Native Installation**
-Note: The required version of Python 3.7; 3.8 or 3.9
+Note: The required version of Python 3.7+

 ```
 # Clone the repository